 International Community Development and Voluntourism

-We know that voluntourism (travelling on holiday to countries to ‘help’) is a growing and important sector for Malawi (and much of the Global South).
-But some teenagers who have visited with the best of intentions are now blogging about their approach – reflecting that going with a ‘saviour complex’ meant that they missed important opportunities for really finding out about their counterparts and their lived experience; and often posting selfies on social media, but not communicating anything of substance about the culture and people.
-Our dialogue groups will help teenagers communicate together more easily and effectively.
+We are currently developing an innovative alternative to 'voluntourism' trips (where people from the Global North travel on holiday to 'poor' countries to ‘help’).
+This is a growing and important sector for Malawi (and much of the Global South).
+But some young adults who have been voluntourists as teenagers are now blogging about their approach – reflecting that travelling with a ‘saviour complex’ meant that they missed important opportunities for really finding out about their counterparts and their lived experience.
+The approach can mean that they post selfies on social media, but don't communicate anything of substance about the culture and people, and so they reinforce unhelpful stereotypes about the 'helpless' poor .

 the profound nature of their learning on social media.
-They will focus on young people’s views on the meaning in Malawi and the Global North of issues such as The United Nations’ global goals number 5 (Gender Equality) 10, (Reduced Inequalities ), Goal 8 (Decent Work, and Economic Growth) and Goal 13 (Climate Action).
+They will focus on young people’s views on the meaning in Malawi and the Global North of issues such as United Nations’ Global Goals 5 (Gender Equality) Goal 10(Reduced Inequalities ) Goal 8 (Decent Work, and Economic Growth) and Goal 13 (Climate Action).